-If the Company and Trustees consent, a Member entitled to a preserved pension may choose to start receiving that pension before Normal Pension Date, in which case it will be reduced on a basis determined by the Trustees and the Company after considering actuarial advice.
-However, a Member entitled to a preserved pension may not choose a pension starting earlier than age 55, unless the Member is suffering from Incapacity (in which case Rule 11.2 (early pension through Incapacity) applies).
+If the Company and Trustees consent, a Member entitled to a preserved pension may choose to start receiving that pension before Normal Pension Date, in which case it will be reduced on a basis determined by the Trustees after considering actuarial advice.
+However, a Member entitled to a preserved pension may not choose a pension starting earlier than age 55 (50 if the pension starts before 6 April 2010), unless the Member is suffering from Incapacity (in which case Rule 11.2 applies).